Freshmen Admissions

 General Provisions

-Admission decisions to the University of West Florida (“UWF” or “University”) are made by the University and are subject to the regulations of the Florida Board of Governors (“BOG”).
+Admission decisions to the University of West Florida (“UWF” or “University”) are made by the University subject to the regulations of the Florida Board of Governors (“BOG”).

-• For the purposes of this regulation, “First Time In College” (“FTIC”) students are defined as students who have earned a standard high school diploma from a Florida public or regionally accredited high school or its equivalent and who have earned fewer than 12 semester hours of transferable college credit, as defined in UWF Regulation 3.001Admission Standards for First Time in College Student Applicants, as it may be amended, since graduating from high school, as evaluated by UWF.
+• For the purposes of this regulation, “First Time In College” (“FTIC”) students are students who have earned a standard high school diploma from a Florida public or regionally accredited high school or its equivalent and who have earned fewer than 12 semester hours of transferable college credit, as defined in UWF Regulation 3.001Admission Standards for First Time in College Student Applicants, as it may be amended, since receiving a standard high school diploma or its equivalent, as evaluated by UWF.

 • Undergraduate admission decisions for FTIC students are determined on a selective basis within curricular, space, enrollment, and fiscal limitations.
 Satisfaction of minimum admission requirements does not guarantee acceptance.
 The selection process may include, but is not limited to, such factors as grades, test scores, pattern of courses completed, class rank, educational objectives, past conduct, academic recommendations, personal recommendations, and achievements.
 Preference for admission in any term will be given to those applicants whose credentials indicate the greatest promise of academic success while enrolled at UWF.
 Admission to UWF as an FTIC student affords an applicant the ability to enroll as a degree-seeking candidate in pursuit of a baccalaureate degree.